Skip to content

 Background & Motivation

-Video recognition models are typically trained on fixed taxonomies that tend to be overly coarse.
-For example, a single label "open" may encompass vastly different scenarios such as "open cupboard," "open by pushing," "open quickly," and "open halfway."
-As application requirements evolve, finer-grained distinctions become necessary.
+Video recognition models are typically trained on fixed taxonomies that are often too coarse.
+For instance, an "open" label might encompass distinct actions like "open cupboard," "open by pushing," "open quickly," or "open halfway."
+As application scenarios evolve, finer distinctions become necessary.

-Existing solutions suffer from three categories of limitations: - Re-annotation + retraining: Expensive, requiring large-scale labeled data and full training cycles. - Vision-language models (VLMs): Rely on massive video-text corpora; domain-specific data is scarce, and fine-grained temporal cues are difficult to capture. - Continual learning: Requires training data for each new category and focuses on entirely new categories rather than refinement of existing ones.
+Existing solutions have three major drawbacks: - Relabeling + Retraining: Expensive, requiring large amounts of annotated data and complete training cycles. - Vision-Language Models (VLMs): Dependent on massive video-text corpora; professional domain data is scarce, and capture of fine-grained temporal cues remains difficult. - Continual Learning: Requires training data for every new class and focuses on entirely new categories rather than the refinement of existing ones.

-Core insight: Modern video backbones already encode rich latent structure in their feature spaces, which can be decomposed to distinguish fine-grained variations even without direct supervision signals.
+Key Insight: Modern video backbones already encode rich latent structures within their feature spaces, which can be decomposed to distinguish fine-grained variations even without direct supervision.

 Method